Get started with Apryse WebViewer SDK in an Electron Project

 If you wish to continue without data collection, contact us and we will email you a no-tracking trial key for you to get started.

-1. Scaffold your project
+1. Create project directory

 shell

-1mkdir <project-name>
+1mkdir <projectName>

 shell